koraktor/mavanagaiata/README.md

 Mavangaiata provides the following goals each reading specific information from the Git repository.

  * `branch`:       Information about the currently checked out branch
  * `changelog`:    Generates a changelog from Git commits and tags
  * `commit`:       Information about the current commit
+ * `contributors`: Generates a list of contributors from Git commits
  * `tag`:          Information about the most recent tag

 Each goal stores its information into the project's properties.
 The following property keys will be prefixed with `mavanagaiata.` and `mvngit.` respectively.